sdarlington/sdarlington.github.io/content/posts/2018-10-22-factfulness.md

     - world
 ---

-I didn’t mean to immediately buy Hans Rosling’s “[Factfulness](https://amzn.to/2Aoyshn)“.
+I didn’t mean to immediately buy Hans Rosling’s “[Factfulness](https://amzn.to/2Aoyshn)“ [affiliate link].
 I saw it in a “recommended reads” list (both Bill Gates and Barak Obama suggested it, if I remember correctly), thought it sounded interesting and went to Amazon to add it to my wish list.
 Fat fingers meant that I tapped the “buy” button instead.

 Anyway.
 As an antidote to all the bad news around at the moment, I decided to read it right away.
 The narrative that the world is getting worse by many measures, this book argues, is false.
 I *want* to believe that we’re progressing but the pictures on TV of Trump and Brexit, famine and war make it hard to accept.